gpdowney/lightweightLSAT/pages/resources/verbs.md

 A nominalization is a verb that has been turned into a noun.

 Lawyers' have many bad writing habits.
 Nominalizations are the worst.
-Or, rather, the only thing worse than a nominalization is an [acronym](glossary.html#acronyms).
+Or, rather, the only thing worse than a nominalization is an [acronym][acronym].

 Compare: